Brambuk cultural centre upgrade and re-imagining project

 Traditional Owner corporations and Parks Victoria are working together to reinvigorate Brambuk: The National Park and Cultural Centre.

-Brambuk is being reinvigorated as a place of cultural strengthening and renewal for Traditional Owners, a hub of cultural learning and tourism, and the key visitor information centre for the heritage-listed Grampians (Gariwerd) National Park.
+Brambuk is a place of cultural strengthening and renewal for Traditional Owners, a hub of cultural learning and tourism, and the key visitor information centre for the heritage-listed Grampians (Gariwerd) National Park.

 When will the cultural centre reopen?